Gaming monitors are often overlooked when talking about the most essential gaming gear.

 Click for Full Review

-The viewing angles are amazing and there is absolutely no color shift when looking at a different angle.
+The viewing angles are incredible and there is absolutely no color shift when looking at a different perspective.

-We tested the 27-inch model and found it to be a very pleasant experience, but you can also go down to a 25 or 24-inch if you prefer it smaller or wanna save a few bucks.
+We tested the 27-inch model and found it to be an enjoyable experience, but you can also go down to a 25 or 24-inch if you prefer it smaller or wanna save a few bucks.

 Due to the IPS panels, the image is very stable and clear.